skaji/remote-pbcopy-iterm2/README.md

 Fortunately, with OSC52 escape sequence, we can access the local machine clipboard via a remote machine.

-I prepared a simple perl script that is "pbcopy" for remote machines.
+I prepared a simple perl script that is `pbcopy` for remote machines.

 ## Install